gxstudy/Social_Relation_Recognition/README.md

 # Social_Relation_Recognition_ICASSP

-Code to be publised after paper got accepted.
+Code to be published after the paper gets accepted.